MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Hereon > Forschungszentrum Jülich

 In addition to the main applicants of Forschungszentrum Jülich, the Technical University of Munich (TUM) and the Helmholtz-Zentrum Geesthacht, who will recruit the postdocs under contract, 19 other partners are also participating in the project.
 Amongst them are leading neutron sources from Europe and Asia, as well as companies and service providers from supporting fields, such as experts in the development and manufacture of components for instruments, international chemical companies, patent lawyers and specialists in science communication.
 As part of the programme, each postdoc must also gain experience in one such sector.

 Interlinking with doctoral students’ training

-Furthermore, the programme is interlinked with the InnovaXN project, which has been successful in offering structured training for doctoral students since 2019.
-The GNeuS postdocs can be involved in mentoring InnovaXN doctoral students, as well as participants in summer schools and neutron courses, to further develop their teaching skills.
+Furthermore, the GNeuS postdocs can be involved in mentoring PhD students, as well as participants in summer schools and neutron courses, to further develop their teaching and supervising skills.
 The first of three application rounds for aspiring young researchers is expected to start in autumn 2021.

 Original text: Angela Wenzik / Forschungszentrum Jülich

 “Global Neutron Scientists” (GNeuS) is a H2020-MSCA-COFUND-2020 project of the Marie Sklodowska Curie Action Programme within the framework of the “Scientific Excellence” pillar of Horizon 2020.
 The funding programme aims to promote excellence in the training, mobility and career development of researchers, thus disseminating the best practices of Marie Sklodowska Curie Actions.